ayusefi/awsim-autonomous-research/src/awsim_localization/README.md

 ### Academic References
 - Biber, Peter, and Wolfgang Straßer.
 "The normal distributions transform: A new approach to laser scan matching." *Proceedings 2003 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2003)*.
 Vol. 3.
 IEEE, 2003.

-### Implementation Notes
-This package adapts the NDT OMP library specifically for AWSIM localization scenarios, with optimizations for:
-- Real-time performance in simulation environments
-- Coordinate system handling for large-scale maps
-- Integration with AWSIM's sensor data pipeline
-- RViz visualization and debugging tools

-**Acknowledgments:** Special thanks to Kenji Koide for the excellent NDT OMP implementation and rsasaki0109 for the ROS2 integration work that made this package possible.